hrryy/CMPT310-Project/README.md

 ## Initialization
 How to set up virtual environment and install libraries.

-1. Have a copy of this repository in your computer and then open it in VSCode MacOS
+Have a copy of this repository in your computer and then open it in VSCode
+1. Installing python virtual environment
+MacOS
 ```bash
 python3 -m venv venv